Bruce Bowen

-Bruce Eric Bowen Jr. (born June 14, 1971) is an American former professional basketball player.
-Bowen played small forward and graduated from Edison High School and Cal State Fullerton.
-He went on to play for the National Basketball Association's Miami Heat, Boston Celtics, Philadelphia 76ers, San Antonio Spurs and the Continental Basketball Association's Rockford Lightning, and also played abroad in France.
+Bruce Eric Bowen Jr. (born June 14, 1971) is an American former professional basketball player who played in the National Basketball Association (NBA) for 13 seasons, winning three NBA championships with the San Antonio Spurs.
+An eight-time member of the All-Defensive Team (including five First-Team selections), he is regarded as one of the most feared perimeter "lockdown" defenders of all time and one of the greatest undrafted players in NBA history.

-One of the most feared perimeter "lockdown" defenders in NBA history, Bowen was elected to the NBA All-Defensive First and Second Teams eight times, and was a member of the Spurs teams that won the NBA championships in 2003, 2005, and 2007.
+Bowen graduated from Edison High School and Cal State Fullerton.
+Having gone undrafted in the 1993 NBA draft, he played abroad in France and for Continental Basketball Association's Rockford Lightning before making his NBA debut with the Miami Heat in the 1996–97 season.
+After stints with the Heat, Boston Celtics and Philadelphia 76ers, Bowen signed with the Spurs in 2001, moving up to the starting line-up and winning championships with the franchise in 2003, 2005, and 2007.
 At the same time, he was frequently accused of having a "dirty" playstyle and endangering other players.

 Off the court, Bowen became an informal ambassador for child obesity awareness.

 Early years

 Bruce Bowen Jr. was born in Merced, California.
 He is the son of Bruce Bowen Sr. and Dietra Campbell.
 Bowen had a problematic childhood growing up in Merced.
 According to Bowen, his earnings from selling newspapers were taken from him by his father so that his father could buy alcohol.
 Bowen has also stated that he only saw his father "from time to time".
 He has asserted that his mother took drugs, and that she once sold the family television to feed her crack cocaine habit.
 Bowen has an uncle named Darryl who looked out for him as a child; he regards Darryl and his sons as brothers.

 Bruce Jr. spent his days playing basketball and eventually became a star at local West Fresno Edison High School.
 He then played four seasons at Cal State Fullerton, appearing in 101 games, and averaged 11.4 points and 5.8 rebounds per game.
 After averaging 16.3 points, 6.5 rebounds and 2.3 assists in 36.6 minutes in 27 games as a senior in 1992–93, he was named to the All-Big West Conference First Team.
 Bowen ranks 12th on the Titans' all-time list in career points (1,155) and is seventh all-time in rebounds (559).